How To Access The Dark Web Using Anonymous Browser

 - Stop using applications that run scripts

-- Be careful when downloading files on the dark web
+- Be extra careful when downloading files on the dark web

 And finally, in order to really browse, you need to know some websites.
 So just to get you started, here are a few links you should keep.

 - http://3g2upl4pq6kufc4m.onion/ DuckDuckGo - a search engine which will protect your privacy from various authority figures and creeps.

 - http://zqktlwi4fecvo6ri.onion/wiki/index.php/Main_Page The Hidden Wiki - like Wikipedia, only censorship-free and guaranteeing total anonymity to its editors and readers.

 - https://www.propub3r6espa33w.onion/ ProPublica - unbiased, nonprofit journalism site aimed at investigative articles and public interest.